darkskyapp/darksky-ruby/README.markdown

 # darksky

-Ruby gem for retrieving data from the [Dark Sky API](http://darkskyapp.com/api/)
+Ruby gem for retrieving data from the [Dark Sky API](http://darkskyapp.com/api/).
+The Dark Sky API lets you query for short-term precipitation forecast data at geographical points inside the United States.

 ## Installation